kpishere/tashtrio/README.md

 ## Building Firmware

 Building the firmware requires Microchip MPASM, which is included with their development environment, MPLAB.
 Note that you **must** use MPLAB X version 5.35 or earlier or MPLAB 8 as later versions of MPLAB X have removed MPASM.

+## Updates for MPLAB 6.X

+Assembly has been migrated to the newer assembler.